 Disclosure of application information of candidates for the position of the University President is governed by RPM Policy 1.4 ("Appointment of the President of the University").

 4. Tier I and Tier II Recruitment and Hiring

 There are two (2) types of recruitment procedures to fill staff positions: Tier I and Tier II.
 Tier I procedures are used to fill the majority of staff positions, except senior executive positions.
-Tier II procedures are used to fill senior executive positions identified in UNM Regents' Policy 3.3 "Appointment and Termination of Key Administrators."
+Tier II procedures are used to fill senior executive positions identified in RPM 3.3 ("Appointment and Termination of Key Administrators").
 The Office of Equal Opportunity (OEO) will provide oversight to ensure the equal employment and affirmative action policies and guidelines are adhered to.
 The Division of Human Resources (HR) is responsible for ensuring the hiring process is conducted in accordance with this Policy.

 4.1.
 Tier I Recruitment and Hiring

-The Tier I recruitment and hiring process is used for all staff positions excluding key executive positions defined as Tier II positions.
+The Tier I recruitment and hiring process is used for all staff positions excluding key executive positions defined as Tier II positions and alternative appointments as defined in Section 5.
 For Tier I contract positions, there should be a search committee with at least three (3) members that reflects diversity including at least one (1) female member and one (1) member from an underrepresented group and they may not be the same person.
 Tier I contract positions will also require a minimum fifteen (15) calendar day posting period in order to accommodate a national search for candidates.
 For more information concerning Tier I recruitment and hiring contact HR.